jonaslu/ain/README.md

 Environment-variables are expanded first and can be used with any executable.
 Example `$(cat ${ENV}/token.json)`.

+Also it allows to specify a default value to be used in case the environment-variable doesn't hold any value, the syntax for this is `${ENVVARNAME:default_value}`.

 Ain uses [envparse](https://github.com/hashicorp/go-envparse) for parsing environment variables.

 # Executables